Licensed to Ill: Artwork

-The full album cover, front to back, features an American Airlines Boeing 727 with a Beastie Boys logo on its tail, which has crashed head-on into the side of a mountain, appearing as an extinguished joint.
+The full album cover, front to back, features an American Airlines Boeing 727 with a Beastie Boys logo on its tail, which has crashed head-on into the side of a mountain, the former taking the shape of an extinguished marijuana joint.
 The tail of the plane also features the Def Jam logo and the registration number '3MTA3' which spells 'EATME' when viewed in a mirror.
 The idea for the album's cover came from the album's producer, Rick Rubin, after reading the Led Zeppelin biography Hammer of the Gods.
 The artwork was created by Stephen Byram and World B. Omes.

 The album cover was featured in Storm Thorgerson's and Aubrey Powell's book, 100 Best Album Covers.
-The cover design has since been appropriated by fellow rapper, Eminem, for the cover of his 2018 album, Kamikaze.
+Additionally, the design was strongly referenced by rapper Eminem for the cover of his 2018 album, Kamikaze.

 Critical reception

+Licensed to Ill was met with critical acclaim.
 In 1998, the album was selected as one of The Source's 100 Best Rap Albums.
 It is the only album by a Jewish hip-hop act to receive 5 mics from The Source.
-In 2003, the album was ranked number 217 on Rolling Stone magazine's list of the 500 greatest albums of all time 219 in a 2012 revised list, and 192 in a 2020 revised list.
-In 2013 the magazine named it the best debut album of all time.
+In 2003, the album was ranked number 217 on Rolling Stone magazine's list of the 500 greatest albums of all time, 219 in a 2012 revised list, and 192 in a 2020 revised list.
+In 2013 the magazine named it the 48th best debut album of all time.
 Vibe included it in Vibes 100 Essential Albums of the 20th Century.
 Q gave the album four out of five stars, saying "Licensed to Ill remains the world's only punk rock rap album, arguably superior to Never Mind the Bollocks ... knowing that apathy and slovenliness were just around the corner."
 Melody Maker gave the album a positive review, saying "There's lots of self-reverential bragging, more tenuous rhymes than are usually permitted by law and, most importantly of all, an unshakably glorious celebration of being alive ...
 A surprisingly enduring classic."
 In 2002, Pitchfork ranked the album at number 41 on its list of the "Top 100 Albums of the 1980s", despite their prior unflattering review of the album.
 In the 2018 edition of the "Top 200 Albums of the 1980s", the album placed number 103.

 In 2006, Q magazine placed the album at number 16 in its list of "40 Best Albums of the '80s".
 In 2012, Slant Magazine listed the album at number 12 on its list of "Best Albums of the 1980s" saying "Rife with layer upon layer of sampling, start-stop transitions, and aggressive beats, it helped transform the genre from a direct dialogue between MC and DJ into a piercing, multi-threaded narrative" and "helped set an exciting template for the future".
 Eminem said the album was one of his favorites of all time and said it changed hip hop.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.Cash Box called "She's Crafty" a "slamming tongue-in-cheek rocker."